nickli0/Udacity_SDC/Projects/P05_Vehicle-Detection-and-Tracking/project_pipeline_writeup.md

 I then explored different color spaces and different skimage.hog() parameters (orientations, pixels_per_cell, and cells_per_block).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the skimage.hog() output looks like.

-Here is an example using the RGB color space and HOG parameters of orientations=6, pixels_per_cell=(8, 8) and cells_per_block=(2, 2) with the random original pictures to their left from Vehicle and Non-Vehicle groups:
+Here is an example using the YCrCb color space and HOG parameters of orientations=6, pixels_per_cell=(8, 8) and cells_per_block=(2, 2) with the random original pictures to their left from Vehicle and Non-Vehicle groups:

 ![](./output_images/1.PNG)